acil-bwh/bayes_traj/paper.md

 visualization, and summary statistic computation.

-These features make **bayes_traj** a great fit for investigating COPD heterogeniety, and we have used it in several publications.
+These features make **bayes_traj** a great fit for investigating COPD heterogeneity, and we have used it in several publications.
 In an early implementation, we used it to identify disease subtypes using five measures of emphysema computed from medical images [@ross2016bayesian].
 Later we used it to identify distinct lung